JedEatSnax/My-DevOps-Projects/Kubernetes Setups/Talos Linux on Docker Desktop.md

 ## ⚙️ Creating a Cluster
 Do `talosctl cluster create` to create a cluster.
+Here is the output:
 ```bash
 merging kubeconfig into "/root/.kube/config"
 PROVISIONER           docker